 A redevelopment of Riverside Theatres will build on the valued brand of the existing Riverside Theatres, maintaining its connection with current audiences.
-It will continue to provide opportunity for educational and cultural industry development as well as meeting future demand for high quality diverse local, Australian and global performances centre will meet the current and future needs of our rapidly growing population for many decades to come.
-With more than a million visitors expected to use this facility each year, the new centre will be utilised for swimming carnivals, training and competition, whilst offering essential learn to swim programs.
+It will continue to provide opportunity for educational and cultural industry development as well as meeting future demand for high quality diverse local, Australian and global performances.

-PARRAMATTA AQUATIC CENTRE [D, P]
+PARRAMATTA AQUATIC CENTRE

 Parramatta's new aquatic and leisure centre, a co-funded project between the NSW Government and the City of Parramatta Council forges ahead.
-This contemporary
+This contemporary centre will meet the current and future needs of our rapidly growing population for many decades to come.
+With more than a million visitors expected to use this facility each year, the new centre will be utilised for swimming carnivals, training and competition, whilst offering essential learn to swim programs.